 The chapter begins with the basic definitions and types of lease arrangements.
 This is followed by discussions of accounting for leases, cash flow estimations and value determinants of leases, and the value of riskless and risky cash flows for lease versus buy decisions.
 The next section discusses the CAPM and lease versus buy decisions.
 Finally, we explain how options are used to evaluate salvage value in financial leases.
 Appendix 17A derives the discount rate for riskless cash flows.

-17.2 TYPES OF LEASING ARRANGEMENTS
+17.2 REASONS AND TYPES OF LEASING ARRANGEMENTS

 It is well-known that companies obtain the use of long-term operating assets through a lease rather than a purchase.
 In a lease, a company acquires the use of an asset—such as a copy